Massachusetts law about self-represented litigants

 Web sources

-Written for the self-represented, "This booklet contains ten helpful tips about how to conduct yourself in court.
-Please read them carefully before entering the courtroom."
+Written for the self-represented, "[t]his booklet contains ten helpful tips about how to conduct yourself in court."

 Representing yourself in a civil case, Mass.
 Trial Court.

-This information is intended to provide an overview of the court process in a civil case, to answer frequently asked questions, and to direct you to available resources.
+Provides an overview of the court process in a civil case, answers frequently asked questions, and directs you to available resources.

-Provides links to articles on preparing to represent yourself in court, tips for success, gathering evidence, whether or not to ask for a jury trial, collecting judgments, and FAQ's on representing yourself.
+Provides links to articles on preparing to represent yourself in court, tips for success, gathering evidence, whether or not to ask for a jury trial, collecting judgments, and frequently asked questions on representing yourself.

 Self-representation: the perils of pro se, Findlaw, January 2nd, 2020.

-This articles discusses the perils of representing yourself in court as well as advice on how to represent yourself.
+This article discusses the perils of representing yourself in court as well as advice on how to represent yourself.

 Print sources